Australian Centre for Contemporary Art

 The Australian Centre For Contemporary Art (ACCA) is a contemporary art gallery in Melbourne, Australia.
 The gallery is located on Sturt Street in the Melbourne Arts Precinct, in the inner suburb of Southbank.
 Designed by Wood Marsh Architects, the building was completed in 2002, and includes facilities for Chunky Move dance company and the Malthouse Theatre.

-Max Delany has been Artistic Director and CEO of the centre since 2015.
+Myles Russell-Cook has been Artistic Director and CEO of the centre since 2024.

 History

 The centre was established in 1983, and moved into its current home in 2002.

-In December 2015, Max Delany, formerly senior curator of contemporary art at the National Gallery of Victoria, was announced as the new artistic director of ACCA, replacing the outgoing artistic director Juliana Engberg.
+In December 2015, Max Delany, formerly senior curator of contemporary art at the National Gallery of Victoria, was announced as the Artistic Director of ACCA, replacing the outgoing artistic director Juliana Engberg.
 He commenced the role of AD and CEO in February 2016.
+In November 2024, following Delany's resignation, Myles Russell-Cook was appointed as CEO and Artistic Director.
+Prior to ACCA, Russell-Cook was Senior Curator of Australian and First Nations Art at the National Gallery of Victoria.